Uttoxeter

-Uttoxeter (/juːˈtɒksᵻtər/ yoo-TOK-sit-ər, /ˈʊtʃᵻtər/ UUTCH-it-ər) is a market town and civil parish in East Staffordshire, England, near to the Derbyshire county border.
+Uttoxeter (/juːˈtɒksᵻtər/ yoo-TOK-sit-ər, /ˈʊtʃᵻtər/ UUTCH-it-ər) is a market town and civil parish in the East Staffordshire borough of Staffordshire, England.
+It is near to the Derbyshire county border.

 The town is 14 mi from Burton upon Trent via the A50 and the A38, 14 mi from Stafford via the A518, 16 mi from Stoke-on-Trent via the A50, and 20 mi from Derby via the A50 and the A38, and 11 mi north-east of Rugeley via the A518 and the B5013.

-The population was 13,089 at the 2011 Census.
+The population was 14,014 at the 2021 Census.

 The town's literary connections include Samuel Johnson and Mary Howitt.

 History

 Uttoxeter's name has been spelt at least 79 ways since it appeared in the Domesday Book of 1086 as "Wotocheshede": it probably came from Anglo-Saxon Wuttuceshǣddre, meaning "Wuttuc's homestead on the heath".
 Some historians have pointed to pre-Roman settlement here; axes from the Bronze Age discovered in the town are now on display in the Potteries Museum in Stoke-on-Trent.
 It is possible that Uttoxeter was the location of some form of Roman activity, due to its strategic position on the River Dove and its closeness to the large garrison forts at Rocester between 69 and 400 AD, and the recently discovered fort at Stramshall.
 However, little corroborating archaeological evidence has been found.

 Uttoxeter saw the last major royalist surrender of the English Civil War, on 25 August 1648, when James Hamilton, 1st Duke of Hamilton surrendered to Parliamentarian General John Lambert.

 Perhaps the most famous historical event to have occurred in Uttoxeter is an act of penance by Samuel Johnson.
 Johnson's father ran a bookstall on Uttoxeter market, and young Samuel once refused to help out on the stall.
 When Johnson was older, he stood in the rain without a hat, as penance for his failure to assist his father.
-The event is commemorated by the Johnson Memorial, which stands in the town-centre Market Place.
+The event is commemorated by the Johnson Memorial, which stands in Market Place in the town centre.
 He is also remembered in the name of Johnson Road.

-Mary Howitt, the Quaker writer of the poem "The Spider and the Fly", lived in Uttoxeter for a long period of her life.
+Mary Howitt, the Quaker writer of the poem "The Spider and the Fly", grew up in Uttoxeter.
 The town influenced some of her poems and novels and fuelled her love of natural history, which also featured in her books.
 Howitt Crescent, a residential road in the town, was named after her.
 The house where she lived, Howitt Place, is still standing in Balance Street.